-Identify fields/job titles/organizations of interest to start your job search.
-Meet with a career advisor if you don't know where to start.
+Identify fields/job organizations of interest to start our job search.
+Meet with a career center advisor if you don't know where to start.
 Assess your values, interests, personality, and skills.
 Develop a list of at least 8-10 employers that you will research and start following the job listings on their websites.
 Create your Handshake profile.
 Search for relevant positions and employers.
 Develop draft resumes and cover letters that you can adjust to target individual positions.
 Have your resume reviewed by the Career Center.
-Create a LinkedIn profile-connect with colleagues and classmates to identify contacts to help your job search.
-Improve your interviewing skills-review the interviewing handout, prepare examples to us in interviews, and schedule a mock interview.
-Ask supervisors, professors, and co-workers to serve as references (at least three.)
+Create a LinkedIn profile_connect with colleagues and classmates to identify contacts t help your job search.
+Improve your interviewing skills_review the interviewing handout, prepare examples to use in interviews, and schedule a mock interview.
+Ask supervisors, professors, and co-workers to serve as reference (at least three).
 Ask for help!
 The more people you include in your job search the more likely you are to hear about opportunities and the faster you will find a job.

-1) Know what you're looking for: Have a focus.
+1) Know what you're looking for: Have a focus